Building a fast, sustainable personal website

 Other image optimisations

-• 💚🚀 I lazy-load images as much as possible using the native loading="lazy" attribute.
+attribute.
 This means users aren't forced to download images further down the page until they need to see them.
-For some images that I know will always appear "above-the-fold", I use loading="eager" to help the browser prioritise them.
+For some images that I know will always appear "above-the-fold", I useloading="eager"

-• 💚🚀 The Eleventy Image Plugin generates resized images with immutable file names.
+attribute on all images means they're processed off the main thread by the browser.
+This means they won't block JavaScript from executing, and shouldn't impact page usability while images load. - 💚🚀 The Eleventy Image Plugin generates resized images with immutable file names.
 This means that any time the image is changed, the name will too.
 With this I'm able to set very aggressive caching for images.

-• 🚀 On each image, I include height and width attributes.
+attributes.
 These allow modern browsers to imply the space that should be reserved for the image before it loads.
 This helps to prevent Cumulative Layout Shift.

 💚🚀 Minify all the things!